Our Leadership

 Founder & President

 Prior to launching Intrepid, Karen was the founder and portfolio manager of an investment business based in Palo Alto, CA. Before her work in finance, she spent the first several years of her career as an engineer.
 Karen also worked for eight years as a volunteer music teacher at her local elementary school.
-Karen has a degree in Electrical Engineering from the University of Virginia, and a Masters degree in Business from Vanderbilt University.
-Karen is also an Advisory Board Member of the Contemplative Sciences Center at the University of
+Karen has a degree in Electrical Engineering from the University of Virginia, a Master’s Degree in Business from Vanderbilt University, and is a Fellow in the Stanford Distinguished Career Institute program.
+Karen is also an Advisory Board Member of the Contemplative Sciences Center at the University of Virginia.

 I encountered my favorite teacher a few years ago while traveling on my path as a lifelong learner.
 Patricia Ryan Madson teaches a spectacular course in “Improv Wisdom” through Stanford Continuing Studies.
 Her gift of showing students how to be present, be attentive to others and make time for play and spontaneity have become a part of my everyday life.